inkling/synthaway/README.markdown

 which is used by some source files in LLVM.

-### Installing synthaway, Step 3 of 3: Building synthaway
+### Installing Synthaway, Step 3 of 3: Building Synthaway

-Once you have CMake and Clang in place, building synthaway is easy.
-Assuming you are already in synthaway's working directory:
+Once you have CMake and Clang in place, building Synthaway is easy.
+Assuming you are already in Synthaway's working directory:

     mkdir build
     cd build/